lane-willis/notes/cgcs-staff-information/hubspot/import-export-hubspot.md

 ### Importing

 Importing is the process of uploading data into HubSpot.
 This can be done on any of the pages under the contacts tab.
 To do so, just navigate to a contact page, then click the button that says import in the top right corner.
-The button is white with orange lettering and outlined in orange.
+The button is white with orange lettering and outlined in orange (see image below).

 ![Import Here](/missions-center/assets/images/import-button.png)